 Benefits of Professional Valuation

-Using a qualified valuer reduces the risk of HMRC challenges and provides a detailed report for your records.
-This can be invaluable if there are disputes or if HMRC queries the declared value.
+Using a qualified valuer, especially for high-value or unusual properties, reduces the risk of HMRC challenges.
+A detailed report provides a clear audit trail and can be invaluable if there are disputes among beneficiaries or if HMRC queries the declared value.
+It also gives executors confidence that they have fulfilled their legal obligations.

 Valuation Costs